 Show Your Strong Work Ethic

-Show management you have a strong work ethic by get your work done efficiently and effectively while keeping a positive attitude.
+Show management you have a strong work ethic by getting your work done efficiently and effectively while keeping a positive attitude.
 Work hard to complete tasks on time and take initiative.
 If you don’t have enough work to do, ask for more, or assist others.

 Make Your Goals Known

 If you enjoy your internship and would like to gain a full-time job at the company or within the industry, make sure your coworkers and manager know.
-They’ll be able to help you reach your goals by getting you in contact with the right people or put you on the shortlist for any openings in the company.
+They’ll be able to help you reach your goals by getting you in contact with the right people or putting you on the shortlist for any openings in the company.